 Six years after the New Legislative Framework (NLF) was published, a sheaf of Union acts setting out specific requirements have arrived.
 Among them is an updated EMC Directive, 2014/30/EU.
 At first glance, not much seems to have changed, particularly for manufacturers based within Europe.
 And although this is reinforced by the lack of a transition period (the provisions of the new EMC Directive simply come into force in April 2016), there are a number of changes that manufacturers should be aware of.
-The NLF builds on the New Approach, now 29 years old, which decouples technical specifics from the legislative process.
+The NLF builds on the (29-year-old) New Approach, which decoupled technical specifics from the legislative process.
 Manufacturers should all now be familiar with these decoupled directives, with their Essential Requirements, Technical Documentation, Declarations of Conformity and the CE marking, together with an ever-evolving list of harmonised standards that set out exactly which tests a particular piece of apparatus should be subjected to before being placed on the market.
 All these elements persist under the NLF.
-The evolution which the NLF has engendered is largely in the supply chain.
-The so-called economic operators (including importers, distributors and authorised representatives) will have new duties, including record-keeping and an obligation to cooperate with market surveillance authorities in ensuring non-compliant apparatus is removed from the market-place as quickly as possible.
-This should result in an increase in the availability of evidence of compliance, which will be beneficial for all customers who use commercial-off-the-shelf subsystems.
+The evolution which the NLF has engendered is largely in the supply chain: so-called economic operators (including importers, distributors and authorised representatives) will have new duties, including record-keeping and an obligation to cooperate with market surveillance authorities in ensuring non-compliant apparatus is removed from the market-place as quickly as possible.
+This should result in an increase in the availability of evidence of compliance, which will be beneficial for all customers, especially those in the rail sector.
 What does NLF address?